open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Introduction

-In this codelab, you will learn the basics of building web components with lit-html and lit-element.
+In this codelab, you will learn the basics of building web components using lit-html and lit-element.

-[lit-html](https://github.com/Polymer/lit-html) is a javascript library for writing HTML templates, and then efficiently render and re-render those templates together with data to create and update DOM.
+[lit-html](https://github.com/Polymer/lit-html) is an efficient, expressive and extensible HTML templating library for JavaScript.
+It lets you write HTML templates in JavaScript, then efficiently render and re-render those templates together with data to create and update DOM:

-[lit-element](https://github.com/Polymer/lit-element) makes it easy to use lit-html with web components, and manage properties and styles for your components.
+[lit-element](https://github.com/Polymer/lit-element) is a simple base class for creating fast and lightweight web components with lit-html.

 **What you need:**